10 tools to elevate your home cocktail bar | CNN Underscored

 $7 at Amazon

 The Homestia Bar Jigger makes it easy to measure spirits and mixers.
-As to why you need a jigger, Simonson simply explains “measuring drinks correctly results in the best drinks.”
-This jigger holds up to an ounce (with clear markings for ½-ounce or ¾-ounce) in the smaller cup and two ounces (with a line at 1½- ounces) in the larger cup.
-It also comes in black, silver, or gold.
+As to why you need a jigger, Simonson simply explains that “measuring drinks correctly results in the best drinks.”
+This jigger holds up to 1 ounce (with clear markings for 1/2 ounce or 3/4 ounce) in the smaller cup and 2 ounces (with a line at 1 1/2 ounces) in the larger cup.
+It also comes in black, silver or gold.

 Briout Bar Spoon